 Most people in Britain, and indeed the wider commonwealth of countries that the uses the British monarchy as their own are in favor of keeping the royal family as they are.
 Despite the fact that they have little power or influence in the way that the country is run these days they still have influence in other ways over the country.
 For example they are still important for their work with numerous charities which they are patrons of.
 As well as this they are often useful for diplomatic occasions, and take many trips all over the world each year.

 The reason that royalty are often more useful to send on diplomatic and humanitarian missions is simple.
 For any foreign representative meeting the queen in particular rather than a nameless emissary in a suit is a lot more prestigious, and is also a sign of trust between the countries.
 In Medieval times, when kings and queens actually ruled the world, sending a member of the royal family was a risky venture as they could be either killed or taken for ransom.
+Obviously these kinds of things don't happen these days, although sending a royal representative is still a sign of good faith.
+A good example of this might be that the ruler of Zimbabwe Robert Mugabe still admires and respects the queen, while at the same time hating the British government.

 In the immediate future, the current queen looks set to be succeeded sooner or later by her son Prince Charles.
 Whether he actually takes the throne or defers to his eldest son William remains to be seen, It has been suggested that Charles will probably step aside and let the young Prince become kind in his place, given that he is already in is early 60s.
 Also it has been suggested that other members of the royal family aren't keen on his new bride Camilla Parker Bowles, and dot want her to become queen.
 Although of course this is merely rumor and hearsay, and is hard to substantiate definitively.